ronna-s/go-ood/README.md

 	return "Gopher"
 }
 ```
-We run the game and see that it works as expected but what happened here?
+We run the game and see that it works as expected but what actually happened here? - String() is not part of the `Player` interface?
 We can check if a type implements an interface at runtime:

 ```go